vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

 ### In CSE 3.0 configured with vCD 10.1, prevent native clusters from getting deployed in Ent-PKS enbled ovdc(s)
 As native clusters are by default allowed to be deployed on any organization virtual datacenters in this set-up, native clusters can inadvertently be deployed on Ent-PKS enbled ovdc(s).

-We can prevent that by protecting native templates using template rules.
+**Workaround:** We can prevent that by protecting native templates using template rules.
 Refer [CSE 2.6 template restriction](TEMPLATE_MANAGEMENT.html#restrict_templates).

-### Unable to change the default storage profile for Native cluster deployments?
+### Unable to change the default storage profile for Native cluster deployments
 The default storage profile for native cluster deployments can't be changed in CSE, unless specified via CLI.